 Visitors have a nice choice of accommodations in Covington.
-That said, where to stay in Covington, Kentucky will depend on your style, budget and plans.
+That said, where to stay in Covington, Kentucky will depend on your travel style, budget and trip plans.

 Covington, Kentucky Hotels

 For a short trip to the city, we think it is best to stay in one of the hotels in Covington, Kentucky – either on the riverfront or in the heart of town.

 Marriott Cincinnati Hotel Covington, Kentucky

 The Cincinnati Marriott at RiverCenter is actually a hotel in Covington, Kentucky – and our top choice of places to stay in Covington for business or a vacation .

 The Marriott is located right on the waterfront and across the street from the Northern Kentucky Convention Center.
-Some rooms featuring balconies and incredible views of the Ohio River and Cincinnati skyline.
-Amenities include an indoor swimming pool, an on-site restaurant and bar and free WiFi.
+Some rooms featuring balconies and incredible views of the Ohio River and Cincinnati Skyline.
+Amenities include an indoor swimming pool, an on-site restaurant and bar and fast WiFi.
 Check Rates and Availability!

-Hotel Covington Cincinnati Riverfront is a luxury boutique hotel that is not on the river but located in the center of historic downtown Covington.
+Hotel Covington Cincinnati Riverfront is a luxury boutique hotel that is not actually on the river but in the center of historic downtown Covington.
 The hotel occupies the former Coppin Department Store Building – which was built in 1907 as the first ‘skyscraper’ in Kentucky.

 With chic design and modern amenities, Hotel Covington aims to impress its guests.
 Check rates and availability!